aadhiya/AadhiyaMariaThomas_StreamlitTool/README.md

 ## Streamlit Data Tool:  For Cleansing, Profiling & ML train and predict by Aadhiya Thomas

-This Streamlit-based app provides a unified interface for uploading, cleaning, profiling, analyzing, and modeling tabular data from S3 using Streamlit.
+This Streamlit-based app provides a unified interface for uploading, cleaning, profiling, analyzing, and modeling tabular data .

 It supports fast, interactive data science workflows with advanced handling for both small and large datasets.
 ________________________________________